mario-spitze/companynetworkmanager/README.md

 Copyright 2020 Mario Reichel

 # companynetworkmanager
-Manage your IT: take inventory of your devices and mold you network
+Manage your IT:
+* take inventory of your devices
+* mold you network

 ## Start Test Environment